DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 ## Securing impersonation

 In the previous section we took advantage of the lack of impersonation restrictions on our Fibonacci service to demonstrate how RBAC rules work, but in a production system this would allow any authenticated user to impersonate any other user.
 To secure this setup, we will use another two Grey Matter filters, the `gm.inheaders` and `gm.impersonation` filters.

+The `gm.inheaders` filter is already set on the edge node, this is why our certificate dn was being set in a header as `user_dn` in the previous section.

 The configuration for the Fibonacci service we deployed earlier was simple for pedagogical reasons, so now we will complicate it a bit to enable mTLS between Edge and Fibonacci.
 We begin with the Kubernetes config.
 Here's a new `fib.yaml` config with certificates mounted in.
 The additions are near the bottom, marked with `# <-`s.